USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 Quality is defined as the degree of excellence of something.
 Software quality can be measured in several meaningful ways:

-> • develop robust, reliable WDN modeling tools that can be effectively
+> • Develop robust, reliable WDN modeling tools that can be effectively
 > applied to realistic large-scale problems,\
-> • solve real-world water problems as described by our stakeholders,\
+> • Solve real-world water problems as described by our stakeholders,\
-> • satisfy the stated and implied needs, budget, and schedules of the
+> • Satisfy the stated and implied needs, budget, and schedules of the
 > EPA and our stakeholders,\
-> • be technically innovative, cost efficient, and\
+> • Be technically innovative, cost efficient, and\
-> • ensure continual quality improvement of the ongoing research and
+> • Ensure continual quality improvement of the ongoing research and
 > development activities.

 The quality assurance/quality control (QA/QC) goals for this software